 (f) Decline in quality of invested assets

-v.
-Any potential risks associated with Associated Party transactions should be discussed and considered.

-C. Risk mitigation - Any potential risks or risk mitigants associated with protections such as trusts or funds withheld, particularly with respect to non-Associated Party transactions, may be discussed and considered.
+C. Risk mitigation - Any potential risks or risk mitigants associated with protections such as trusts or funds withheld, may be discussed and considered.

 {A process would need to be developed involving approval of less-rigorous analysis for treaties that would otherwise be in the scope, including establishment of criteria and consideration from the domestic state with assistance from VAWG}